HMS Effingham: Norwegian Campaign

 As soon as the 2nd Battalion, the South Wales Borderers could be transferred from Ankenes to Harstad, Auchinleck decided to send them and the headquarters of the 24th Guards Brigade to reinforce the defences of Bodø.
 The threat of aerial attack ruled out the use of slow troopships, so the Admiralty selected Effingham to transport the troops.
 Howson had insisted on no more than 40 ST of supplies and ammunition could be accommodated aboard the cruiser in addition to the 1,020 British and French troops, but he was overruled by the Army and 130 ST were actually loaded in addition to ten Bren Carriers, hindering the use of some of the ship's six- and four-inch guns.

 Together with the rest of the 20th Cruiser Squadron, the anti-aircraft cruisers Coventry and Cairo and escorted by the destroyers Echo and Matabele, Effingham departed Harstad at 01:00 on 17 May.
 To minimise the risk of air attack, the Admiralty had avoided using the much-shorter route through the Tjeldsundet Strait and the Vestfjorden, although it meant a much higher average speed en route to arrive meet the scheduled 20:00 arrival time and allow the ship to unload in the darkness, safe from attacks by the Luftwaffe.
 As the ships approached Bodø, Howson suggested that the threat of submarine attack was higher in the main channel and that the squadron could use a narrow strait between the island of Bliksvær and the Terra Archipelago instead.
-Effingham had a large-scale map of the area and Howson believed that passage was practicable for his ship, the largest ship in the squadron.
-Rear-Admiral John Vivian, commander of the squadron in Coventry, lacked a copy of the map, but concurred and ordered that Effingham should become the guide ship for the squadron with all the other ships conforming to her movements.
+Effingham had a large-scale chart of the area and Howson believed that passage was practicable for his ship, the largest ship in the squadron.
+Rear-Admiral John Vivian, commander of the squadron in Coventry, lacked a copy of the chart, but concurred and ordered that Effingham should become the guide ship for the squadron with all the other ships conforming to her movements.
 Traveling at 23 kn, Matabele was in the lead and Echo was trailing on her starboard side, with Effingham following Matabele.
 As the squadron was entering the entrance to the strait around 19:47, the destroyer touched a submerged rock of the Faxsen Shoal, tearing off her port propeller and its bracket, but not further damaging the ship.
 About a minute later Effingham struck the shoal herself, tearing large holes in her hull, and Coventry just touched her stern as she turned to starboard to avoid Effingham.